 Research from Credos presented at the recent Trust Summit points to several negative slants including bombardment and suspicious advertising and the risk of exploitation of vulnerable groups.

-At Ebiquity, we link advertising to efficiency and effectiveness.
+At Ebiquity, we link advertising to efficiency and marketing effectiveness.
 Clearly excessive frequency levels not only irritate consumers, but they are very bad for business, supressing ROI.
 Further, in the case of emails and text retargeting they can have the potential of increasing opt out rates for a company’s DM programme.

 Read the article in full on Mediatel